Is It Ever Okay for a Christian to Offend?

 However, when we examine the Greek word for sorrow in chapter 7, we see Paul uses the word lypeo, which means to grieve, to sorrow, to bring heaviness.

-And in verses 8 and 9, Paul says that initially he regretted making the Corinthian church feel this way by his letters and visit, but later stopped regretting it because he saw that their grief led them true repentance.
+And in verses 8 and 9, Paul says that initially, he regretted making the Corinthian church feel this way through his letters and visits, but later stopped regretting it because he saw that their grief led them to true repentance.

-The one action (offense) leads to sin, the other action (grief) leads to godly repentence.
+The one action (offense) leads to sin, and the other action (grief) leads to godly repentance.

 1. Not everyone in the church was saved